 Supplies and Materials

 The school will supply the clear hot glass for the hot shop classes, which is a shared material.
 (Hot glass tuition covers the clear glass out of the furnace.)
 The glass for the flame classes is for sale in the glass studio.
-Penland is located very near Spruce Pine Batch so you may purchase colored glass once you arrive for the hot shop classes.
+Penland is located very near Spruce Pine Batch, so you may purchase colored glass once you arrive for the hot shop classes.
 The flame studio usually has some donated color for students to try and a large selection available to buy.
 Most supplies for your classes will be for sale in the studio.

 Toolkits (if applicable)

-The flame studio has great tool kits for rent.
+The flame studio has great toolkits for rent.
 Flameworking students will need a $100 deposit and a $10 rental fee to check out the kit.
 The deposit will be returned when your kit is checked back in good working order.
 The studio assistant will go over all the tools with each student and fill out the correct paperwork.
-The student is responsible for the kit and any damaged or lost items must be replaced before refund of deposit.
+The student is responsible for the kit, and any damaged or lost items must be replaced before the deposit will be refunded.

-There is both locked and unlocked storage for all students in both studios and additional storage in the shared classrooms.
+There is unlocked storage for all students in both studios and additional storage in the shared classrooms.
 Locked storage is available for flame students.

 There is a mandatory safety walk-through at the beginning of every class.
 The walk-through is to introduce you to the studio space and to show you the safety equipment.
-There are 2 first-aid kits, one in each studio, a safety shower in between, and an eye wash station.
-Personal safety equipment such as: glasses, dust masks, gloves and close-toed shoes are the students responsibility, you must have these items in order to work in the studio so you may want to bring these items from home or you may purchase them form the store.
+There are 2 first aid kits (one in each studio), a safety shower in between, and an eye wash station.
+Personal safety equipment such as glasses, dust masks, gloves, and close-toed shoes are the students' responsibility.
+You must have these items in order to work in the studio, so you may want to bring these items from home or you may purchase them from the store.
 You should refer to your instructor's material list for specifics about safety equipment needed for the class.

 Alcohol is not permitted in the studio; working while intoxicated is also prohibited.